afonsofr/afonsofr.github.io/_pages/cv.md

 Accomplishments
 ======
 * Oct 2017: [Awarded the New Talents in Quantum in Quantum Technologies scholarship](https://www.eng.uminho.pt/en/researchinnovate/_layouts/15/uminho.portaisuoei.ui/pages/eventsdetail.aspx?id=52040)
- * For my Master's project, I was awarded with this scholarship distinguishing students and young researchers in the field of quantum information and quantum technologies.
+  * For my Master's project, I was awarded with this scholarship distinguishing students and young researchers in the field of quantum information and technologies.

 Skills
 ======